 Making cultured butter at home can be easy and rewarding.
 While most recipes call for simply agitating cream until it turns into butter, culturing the cream first yields an even tastier butter.
+Regardless of which method you choose in Step 1, you will make delicious butter in Step 2!

 Step 1: Culture the Cream